geektoys/python4excelusers/README.md

 python4excelusers
 =================

-Pandas, IPython Notebook, etc. Tutorials &amp; Scripts aimed at Excel users who want to roam free beyond the confines of spreadsheets
+Cookbooks and other info about using Pandas, IPython Notebook, etc. aimed at Excel users who want to roam free beyond the confines of spreadsheets